 Irish Film to Light Up Dublin at JDIFF 2014

-The lineup for the Jameson Dublin International Film Festival (JDIFF) 2014, released this week, includes a wealth of new Irish features, documentaries and shorts.
+The lineup for the Jameson Dublin International Film Festival (JDIFF) 2014, which begins this week, includes a wealth of new Irish features, documentaries and shorts funded by Bord Scannan na hEireann/the Irish Film Board.
 The festival will take place from February 13th to 23rd across the capital.

 Among the Bord Scannán na hÉireann/Irish Film Board-funded features that will screen are Gold, directed by Niall Heery (Small Engine Repair); Love Eternal, directed by Brendan Muldowney, who was recently voted one of Twitch’s New Directors to Watch; Stay by Wiebke von Carolsfeld, which stars Aidan Quinn; Out of Here, the debut feature by Donal Foreman; and Run & Jump by Steph Green, which took Best Irish Feature and Best First Irish Feature at last year’s Galway Film Fleadh.